Learning a Stable, Safe, Distributed Feedback Controller for a Heterogeneous Platoon of Autonomous Vehicles: Methodology

 where $\pi(x) = (\pi(x_1), \ldots, \pi(x_N))$.
 Note that depending on how $\calX$ is crafted, we can only guarantee stability within some compact sublevel set of $\calX$.

-\Cref{eq:lyap_1a} is trivially satisfied by setting the bias terms of the feedforward neural network $V$ to zero.
+Condition~(\ref{eq:lyap_1a}) is trivially satisfied by setting the bias terms of the neural network $V$ to zero.
 For neural network verification, we cannot have strict inequalities in the conditions we would like to verify.
-Thus we convert the condition \cref{eq:lyap_1b} to the condition $V(x) \geq \eps_1 \norm{x}_1$.
-Now suppose we have learned a controller and a Lyapunov function and we would like to verify the conditions \cref{eq:lyap_1b,eq:lyap_1c} are true.
-As described in \cite{dai2021lyapstablenn}, this can be achieved by solving the optimization problems
+Thus we convert the condition~(\ref{eq:lyap_1b}) to the condition $V(x) \geq \eps_1 \norm{x}_1$.
+Now suppose we have learned a controller $\pi$ and a Lyapunov function $V$ and we would like to verify the conditions~(\ref{eq:lyap_1b}) and~(\ref{eq:lyap_1c}) are true.
+This can be achieved by solving the optimization problems

 and verifying their solutions are equal to zero.
-Note that the two objective functions measure the violations of the Lyapunov conditions given by \cref{eq:lyap_1b,eq:lyap_1c}.
-These two optimization problems can be encoded as mixed-integer linear programs (MILPs) and solved to global optimality.
-We do this using CVXPY \cite{diamond2016cvxpy} and Gurobi \cite{gurobi}.
+Note that the objective functions $\calL_\text{pos}$ and $\calL_\text{dec}$ measure the violations of the positivity Lyapunov condition~(\ref{eq:lyap_1b}) and decreasing Lyapunov condition~(\ref{eq:lyap_1c}), respectively.
+These two optimization problems can be encoded as mixed-integer linear programs (MILPs) by using mixed-integer formulations of the $\ell_1$-norm and the activation functions within the Lyapunov function and control policy (see~\cref{app:mixed_int_l1,app:mixed_int_leaky_relu}).
+Thus, the optimization problems given by~\cref{eq:lyap_pos_ver,eq:lyap_dec_ver} can be solved to global optimality.
+We do this using CVXPY~\cite{diamond2016cvxpy} and Gurobi~\cite{gurobi}.

 Next, we need an algorithm to train $V$ and $\pi$ to achieve these objectives.
 A few different algorithms have been proposed, and they generally revolve around minimizing the loss function given by